 FYI: During the Civil War, many of these homes were makeshift hospitals.

-#38 Spend the Day at a Family-Friendly Water Park (Choctaw)
+#38 Make a Splash at a Family-Friendly Water Park (Choctaw)

 Right outside of Philadelphia, Mississippi is the town of Choctaw.
 Here lies a Mississippi hidden gem, Geyser Falls.
 Voted Southeast Mississippi’s #1 Family Attraction, Geyser Falls is an upscale water park that is fun for everyone.
 Whether you like water slides, riding waves in the wave pool, or relaxing on the beach, Geyser Falls has it a